Venersborg, Washington

 Venersborg is a census-designated place (CDP) in Clark County, Washington, United States.
-The population was 3,745 at the 2010 census, up from 3,274 at the 2000 census.
+The population was 3,990 at the 2020 census.

 History

-The community was established as "Venner's Villas" in the late 19th and early 20th centuries when a land entrepreneur named J. C. Lanerberg purchased land from various sources (the government, the railroad, and other landowners).
-He divided the land into 10 acre lots, and marketed it in large urban areas throughout the United States, highlighting its resemblance to rural Sweden.
-The flyers were written in Swedish so, predictably, the first settlers who arrived in the early 1900s were mostly of Swedish ancestry.
+The community was established as "Venner's Villas" in the late 19th and early 20th centuries when a land entrepreneur, J. C. Lanerberg, purchased land from various sources including the government, railroad companies, and other landowners.
+He divided the land into 10 acre lots.
+To market the area, Lanerberg produced pamphlets written in Swedish that highlighted its resemblance to rural Sweden.
+The flyers were concentrated in large, urban communities throughout the United States and the first settlers who arrived in the early 1900s were mostly of Swedish ancestry.
 The growth of nearby Vancouver and Portland led to an influx of new residents in the 1960s.

 The land was originally heavily timbered.
-A number of farms and orchards were established in the early 20th century, some of which still exist.
-Some old farm orchards have old heirloom apple varieties including some rare ones.
+A number of farms and orchards were established in the early 20th century, some of which have existed into the 3rd millennium that grow rare, heirloom apple varieties.

-The community is still rural.
-There are only three non-residential buildings in town.
-The single commercial establishment, the Venersborg Store, reopened in 2008 but closed back up in 2013.
+The community is considered rural and the town supports three non-residential buildings.
+A single commercial establishment, the Venersborg Store, reopened in 2008 but closed in 2013.

-The members of the Venersborg Community Club take care of the Venersborg Schoolhouse which was built in 1912.
-This one-room schoolhouse is on the National Register of Historic Places and the Washington State Heritage Register.
-It is the oldest continuously operating community building in the state of Washington.
-The schoolhouse is the location for many annual events: the Sweethearts' Dance in February, Spring Potluck, December Wreath Making party, Spring Seed Swap & Giveaway.
-All Venersborg residents are invited to these events and encouraged to volunteer.

-The Venersborg Church is a small and lively independent community church.
-Every Independence Day, they hold a small gathering.